nlesc-sigs/data-sig/README.md

 #  Data Special Interest Group

+## Propose a topic

+We welcome topics to be discussed during the SIG.
+To propose a topic, open an issue with a brief description of the topic and label it `topic`.

 ## Bring your own data challenges

 Do you have a data handling issue?
 You can bring your issue to the SIG -- we can look at the issue together and do our best to help you find the most suitable solution.